Student media guide to copyright law

 The basics of copyright are fairly straightforward.
 A copyright is a property right.
 A person owns a copyright in much the same way he owns a car.
 Just as it is against the law to use or borrow someone else's car without the owner's permission, it is generally against the law to use someone's copyrighted work without first obtaining her consent.
 Additionally, just as no one but the automobile owner can legally sell, give away or change the appearance of a car, no one but the copyright owner, with a few exceptions, may legally transfer or alter a copyrighted work.

 Copyright law encourages and rewards the creativity of authors and artists.
-If, for example, members of the public (or a movie studio) could freely copy the novel Interview With the Vampire without compensating or obtaining permission from author Anne Rice, she and other authors would likely be unwilling to invest the time, energy and resources necessary to create books in the first place.
+If, for example, members of the public (or a movie studio) could freely copy the novel The Fault in Our Stars without compensating or obtaining permission from author John Green, he and other authors would likely be unwilling to invest the time, energy and resources necessary to create books in the first place.
 Copyright, therefore, ensures a robust collection of original works available for public enjoyment and benefit, which is its main goal.2

 Relationship to Trademark and Patent Law